ncsa/MayomicsVC/src/python/config/validator/README.md

 #### Decimal

 Decimal types are validated by seeing if python can convert them to a floats

+#### MemoryString

+Memory strings are either Integers or an Integer followed by either a 'K', 'M', or 'G'

 #### Directory

 For this basic Directory type, we confirm that the directory exists